Blessing of Multilinguality: A Systematic Analysis of Multilingual In-Context Learning: Abstract

 While multilingual large language models generally perform adequately, and sometimes even rival English performance on high-resource languages (HRLs), they often significantly underperform on low-resource languages \citep[LRLs; ][]{nllb}.
 Among several prompting strategies aiming at bridging the gap, multilingual in-context learning \citep[ICL; ][]{mgsm} has been particularly effective when demonstration in target languages is unavailable.
 However, there lacks a systematic understanding of when and why it works well.

 In this work, we systematically analyze multilingual ICL, using demonstrations in HRLs to enhance cross-lingual transfer.
 We show that demonstrations in mixed HRLs consistently outperform English-only ones across the board, particularly for tasks written in LRLs.
 Surprisingly, our ablation study shows that the presence of irrelevant non-English sentences in the prompt yields measurable gains, suggesting the effectiveness of multilingual exposure itself.
-Our results highlight the potential of strategically leveraging multilingual resources to bridge the performance gap for underrepresented languages.\footnote{Our code is available at \url{https://github.com/yileitu/multilingual_icl}.}
+Our results highlight the potential of strategically leveraging multilingual resources to bridge the performance gap for underrepresented languages.